-At AgUnity, we are working on eradicating poverty through technology, connecting ‘last mile' smallholder farmers and rural communities, enabling financial inclusion through the provision of digital identity and digital proof of income and assets, driving more profitable, sustainable and resilient agricultural practices.
+At AgUnity, we are working on eradicating poverty, through blockchain technology delivered via our custom designed smartphone, connecting ‘last mile' smallholder farmers and rural communities, enabling financial inclusion through the provision of digital identity and digital proof of income and assets (all stored immutably on the blockchain), driving more profitable, sustainable and resilient agricultural practices.
 Thus, we have come up with five Gapminder style questions that anyone working with (or interested in) smallholder farmers or eradicating poverty strategies, can test themselves with.
 Ultimately, the purpose is to arm ourselves with the knowledge of how much progress the world has made, whilst also acknowledging what still needs to be done.
 Shall we begin?

 1. What percentage of the world’s poorest 3 billion people rely on smallholder farming as their primary source of income?

 Although the percentage of the world’s population living in extreme poverty (as in, earning less than $1.90 per day) has decreased significantly from 30% in 2000 to less than 10% today, there are still about 3 billion people that live on $6 per day or less.
 Over two-thirds of this population rely on smallholder farming for their main source of income (over two billion people).
 That is a considerable number of people who can benefit products or services aimed at making smallholder farming more profitable.